Genealogy Buff - Obituary Collection from Norfolk County, Massachusetts

 Mr. White was president of the Boston Chapter of Full Gospel Businessmen's Fellowship and a member of AIM International business group.

-He is survived by his wife, Genevieve M. (Deveney) White; one son, Timothy White of Harwich; two daughters, Geralyn White of Dorchester and Maryalice Sullivan of South Boston; and two brothers, Edward White of New Hampshire and George White of Maine.
+He is survived by his wife, Genevieve M. (Deveney) White; one son, Timothy White of Harwich; two daughters, Geralyn White of Dorchester and Maryalice Sullivan of South Boston; and two brothers, Edward White of Maine.
 He was the uncle and guardian of George Deveney of Dorchester and father of the late Laurence White.

 A funeral service was held September 21 at Alfred D. Thomas Funeral Home.
 Burial was in Cedar Grove Cemetery, Dorchester.